Utilities

 qi diff

-Calculates the mean square difference between two images and checks if it is below a tolerance value.
+Calculates the mean square difference between two images.
 Used in the QUIT tests to ensure that calculated parameter maps are close to their baseline values.

 Example Command Line